Application of these Terms and Conditions

 1.1 In these Terms the following definitions apply:

-"Agreement" means the contract pursuant to which the Company agrees to provide Services to the Client in accordance with these Terms, whether such contract is verbal and/or in writing including any contract between the Company and the Client which is contained in or evidenced by the terms of a separate contract between the Client and a third party.
+"Agreement" means any contract or fixture under which the Company agrees to provide Services to the Client, whether such agreement is made orally, in writing or electronically, and including any contract or fixture between the Company and the Client that is contained in or evidenced by the terms of a separate agreement with a third party.

 "Ancillary Services" means the ancillary services set out in Clause 2.7.